lucasrm25/CBOSS/README.md

 # CBOSS - Combinatorial Bayesian Optimization for Structure Selection

-As part of the submission at the Transactions in Machine Learning Research (TMLR) journal:
+This repository is part of the submission at the Transactions in Machine Learning Research (TMLR) journal:

 [Discovering Model Structure of Dynamical Systems with Combinatorial Bayesian Optimization](https://openreview.net/forum?id=2iOOvQmJBK)